Below is an example of the structure:

-Cost Per Sale - CPS will pay the Affiliates a Commission once a successful sale has been made
+Cost Per Sale - CPS will pay the Affiliates Commission once a successful transaction has occurred.

-One of my favorite affiliate program is the Amazon Affiliate program.
+One of my favorite affiliate program is the ClickBank Affiliate program.

-If you happen to sell a camera through one of your affiliate links for $200 you would receive a $20 dollar commission.
+Let's say, for example, Amazon is paying 10% Commission on all products sold if you happen to sell a camera through one of your affiliate links for $200.
+You will receive a $20 commission.

-If you're a specialist the CPS offer you are typically promoting Big Brands: Walmart Overstock.com, Zappos, eBay, Priceline, Etc.
+If you're a specialist as CPS offers, you're typically promoting Big Brands: Walmart, Overstock.com, Zappos, eBay, Priceline, Etc.

 Cost per action (CPA)

 CPA offers pay a commission to the affiliate when a desired action has taken place.

 As an affiliate marketer, I would recommend CPA campaigns.